News & Updates

 Mindful Money gathers and publishes data on KiwiSaver funds to make it easy for people to make ethical investing decisions.

-Currently, just 15 per cent of KiwiSaver funds had a policy to totally exclude investments in fossil fuel companies.
+Currently, Mindful Money's analysis shows that just 19 per cent of KiwiSaver funds had a policy to totally exclude investments in fossil fuel companies, although this has increased from 2% in 2019.

 Coates was sceptical about KiwiSaver providers that still invested in fossil fuel companies but claimed they were “engaging” with those companies and influencing them to transition to renewable energy.